“Let your food be your medicine, and your medicine be your food.“

 After spending almost twelve years on the road, my stomach seems to have absorbed so many different microbes that I rarely get diarrhea or other food-borne illnesses.
-I used to, however, have numerous bouts of Delhi Belly or Montezuma’s Revenge.
+I used to have numerous bouts of traveler’s diarrhea (Delhi Belly or Montezuma’s Revenge).

 Travel Food Safety Related Tips

-Hopefully, like me, most other Fifty-Plus Nomads food safety will become less of a concern the longer you travel.
+Hopefully, like me, most other Fifty Plus Nomads will experience fewer food safety problems the longer they travel.

 - Exercise caution when eating at buffets, even at higher-end restaurants.
-The food at buffets is often left out for hours which can attract all kinds of unpleasant microbes.
+The food at buffets is often left out for hours, attracting all kinds of unpleasant microbes.

 - Do not be afraid to send back food if it is only lukewarm.
 Heat kills the most dangerous microbes.

 - Street food can be safe if there is a line of people.
-The line means that food moves fast and that lots of others have not had problems with the food.
-It is a particularly good sign if there are a lot of families or seniors in line.
+The line means that food moves fast and that many others have not had problems with the food in the past.
+It is an excellent sign if many families or seniors are in line.
 If the food is safe for children and seniors, it is safe for everyone.

-- Avoid ice and water in cheaper, local-oriented restaurants, unless it is typically safe in your destination.
-To find out if the water is safe in your destination, ask around, check internet advice, or consult the Can I Drink the Water website.
-(In Mexico this is, for example, seldom a problem anymore because most people buy gallons of water and use this water to make ice cubes).
+- Avoid ice and water in cheaper, local-oriented restaurants unless it is typically safe in your destination.
+(In Mexico this is, for example, ice is seldom a problem anymore because most people buy gallons of water and use this water to make ice cubes).
+To find out if the water is safe in your destination, ask around, check internet advice, or consult the World Trips website.

-- In Third World (Emerging Countries), check to see if a packaged food is altered.
+- In Third World Countries, check for packaged food alterations.
 Occasionally vendors add water to drinks.
-You can tell if it is altered if the bottle opens too quickly or is loose.
+Altered bottles open too quickly or are loose.
 (Much less common than 20 years ago).
 Also, check to see if the food is expired.
-Watch out, occasionally the date on the package reflects when the food was packaged rather than the best by date.
+Watch out; the date on the package may reflect the packing date rather than the “best by” date.

-- Avoid fruit that cannot be peeled if the water is not usually safe.
-Please note that a lot of places like Mexico use bottled water often to clean fruit etc. Eat fruit in season.
+- Wash fruit in bottled water when the water from the faucet is not potable.
+Please note that many places like Mexico use bottled water to clean fruit.
+Eat fruit in season.
 It is fresher, safer, and better tasting.

 - If you get diarrhea, eat bread, and use oral rehydration salts.
 Drink lots of bottled water, sports drinks, and decaffeinated tea.

 - If you are dehydrated, place water with ice (as cold as possible) in a pitcher and pour it over yourself.
 (Note: Alcohol is dehydrating.
-Always, in a tropical climate, drink water along with alcoholic drinks).
+In a tropical climate, drink water whenever you drink alcoholic drinks).

-- Be even more vigilant than normal about making sure that your hands are clean.
+- Be even more vigilant about making sure that your hands are clean.
 Use hand sanitizers frequently, especially after handling money.

 Want More Travel Food Safety Tips?